BackTable / ENT / Contributor

 Dr. Ashley Agan is a practicing ENT and assistant professor at UT Southwestern Medical Center in Dallas, TX.

-Listen to Dr. Agan on the BackTable ENT Podcast
+Listen to Dr. Ashley Agan on the BackTable ENT Podcast

-BackTable ENT is a knowledge resource for practicing physicians.
+The BackTable Podcast is a knowledge resource by physicians for physicians.
 Learn from the experiences and expertise of Dr. Ashley Agan and get practical advice on how to build your practice by listening to the BackTable ENT Podcast.

 Dr. Ashley Agan is a practicing Otolaryngologist and Assistant Professor at UT Southwestern.
 She performs surgeries of the head and neck including endoscopic sinus surgery, thyroidectomy, salivary gland surgery, and more.
 With BackTable, Dr. Agan is the co-host of our brand new ENT series, sharing the mic with thought leaders in the field.